 In management, projects are major undertakings that have a limited duration (i.e., finite completion point) and, as such, require a unique approach for administration.
 Course covers the theory and practice of project management in the context of technical and human resource constraints.
 Students learn to apply the knowledge, skills, tools, and techniques for project activities necessary to meet project requirements through the use of software and the approaches prescribed by the PMBOK.
+This class may include students from multiple sections.

 - Practice leadership and management techniques to incorporate a diversity of views and opinions to quickly move a team from the forming stage into the performing stage, creatively resolve issues, and achieve organizational objectives.